Geoff Hurst: World Cup Final

 Horst-Dieter Höttges and headed the ball past goalkeeper Hans Tilkowski to level the scores at 1–1.

 With 12 minutes left to play of normal time, an Alan Ball corner left Hurst with a shooting opportunity on the edge of the penalty area; his shot deflected off Wolfgang Weber and fell kindly to Martin Peters, who put the ball into the net to give England the lead.
 However the Germans scored a very late goal through Weber to level the match at 2–2 at full-time.

 In the first period of extra-time, Ball crossed from the right to Hurst, who struck a strong shot towards goal with his right foot, falling backwards as he did so.
 The ball beat the goalkeeper, hit the crossbar and bounced down before Weber headed it out for a corner.
 England's players claimed a goal while the Germans were adamant that the ball had not fully crossed the line.
 Referee Gottfried Dienst consulted his linesman on the right flank, Tofiq Bahramov, who signalled that the ball had crossed the line, and the goal was given.
 The so-called Wembley Goal remained a subject for controversy and discussions.

 The Germans pushed forward in search of an equaliser as the full-time whistle approached, and Bobby Moore exploited their advanced position to send Hurst a long ball in the German half of the pitch.
 Hurst reached the German penalty box and scored to end the game at 4–2 to England.
 As Hurst collected the pass, BBC commentator Kenneth Wolstenholme delivered with one of the most famous pieces of football commentary:

 And here comes Hurst, he's got ... [notices invaders] ... some people are on the pitch, they think it's all over!
 [Hurst shoots and scores] ...
 It is now!
 It's four!

-Hurst thus became the first player to score a hat-trick in the Men's World Cup final, a feat that remained unmatched until 2022, when Kylian Mbappé scored a hat-trick for France against Argentina.
-As France lost on penalties afterwards, he remains the only man to score a hattrick in a World Cup Final and win the match.
+Hurst thus became the first player to score a hat-trick in the Men's World Cup final, a feat that remained unmatched until the 2022 final, when Kylian Mbappé scored a hat-trick for France against Argentina.
+As France lost on penalties, Hurst remains the only man to score a winning hat-trick in a World Cup Final.